-Garden and food waste is two of the worst things to send to landfill; taking up space and turning into ‘rubbish soup’ which is a major producer of methane gas and leachate.
-And there are so many other options.
+Garden and food waste are two of the worst things to send to landfill.
+They take up space and turn into ‘rubbish soup’ which is a major producer of methane gas and leachate.
+There are so many other options.
 Check them out!

 Organic waste (often referred to as green waste) includes garden waste such as lawn clippings, plant trimmings, weeds and soil, and food scraps, including peelings, left overs, cores, bones and skin.